guilhermedfs/iOS-Swift-Training/README.md

 ## SwiftUI

 ## Playgroud
-Here we have some codes for praticing concepts of Swift programming and object-oriented programming.
+Here we have some codes for praticing concepts of Swift programming and object-oriented programming and Coursera exercises to train Swift concepts learned in the course.